hallumy/JS-Fundamentals/README.md

 The first argument is the first integer
 The second argument is the second integer
 Define a function with this prototype: function add(a, b)

+# Factorial

+A script that computes and prints a factorial

+The first argument is integer (argument can be cast as integer) used for computing the factorial Factorial of NaN is 1